Tomas Tranströmer: Music

-Tranströmer played the piano throughout his life; after his stroke, which paralyzed the right side of his body, he taught himself to play only with his left hand.
+Tranströmer played the piano throughout his life; after his stroke, he taught himself to play with his left hand.
 He often said that the playing was a way for him to continue living after the stroke.

-Tranströmer's daughter Emma is a concert singer.
-In 2011 she released the album Dagsmeja, containing songs based on Tranströmer's poems.
+Tranströmer's daughter Emma is a concert mezzo-soprano.
+In 2011 she released the album Dagsmeja, containing settings of 18 of Tranströmer's poems.

 Many composers and musicians have worked with his poems.
 Among these are Jan Garbarek, Ulf Grahn, Madeleine Isaksson, Margareta Hallin, Lars Edlund, Sven-David Sandström, Jan Sandström and Anders Eliasson.

 Death

-Tomas Tranströmer one year, one month, and one day before his death.
-The photographic portrait by Frankie Fouganthin, created on the 25th of February, 2014.

-Tranströmer died in Stockholm on 26 March 2015 at 83.
+Tranströmer died in Stockholm on 26 March 2015 aged 83.